 Audi Sport crafted the entire engine out of aluminium and it ended up weighing over 200 kg.
 This was way heavier than all other engines in the competition.
 However, thanks to the broad power band of diesels and their high torque numbers, the engine produced over 1100 Nm.
 This meant that Audi Sport now had to either source or develop gearboxes capable of handling these metal-bending torque forces.
 With 650 HP and 1100 Nm, the engine was not easy to tame so the experts at X-trac came to their help and developed the Xtract-Audi 5-speed semi-automatic gearbox.
 Further help was needed to develop the chassis for the R10 TDI and Dallara came in clutch.
 A monocoque chassis was designed and built from the ground up under the input of Dallara.
-The car was thoroughly tested at the Fondtech wind tunnel and all of them were built at Audi's Ingolstadt factory.
+The car was thoroughly tested at the Fondtech wind tunnel and all of them were built at Audi's Ingolstadt factory with essentials.

 Partnerships were key in the success of the Audi and the car went to become successful.
 It won its maiden race at the 2006 12 Hours of Sebring and the 2006 24 Hours of Le Mans afterwards.
 The R10 TDI then went ahead and won every single year until its replacement came in 2009, the R15.
 At $15 million per year, the R10 TDI was the most expensive project ever undertaken by Audi Sport but it proved to be highly successful and paved the way for diesel cars in Le Mans.
 Audi kept their diesel engines in the FIA WEC until their withdrawal from the competition in 2016.